 4. Multi-Cloud Deployment

 The primary requirement for the modern industry is to enable multi-cloud deployment to prevent lock-in.
-Undoubtedly, it possesses a significant technical challenge that is difficult to be handled by a simple deployment tool.
-This requires a combination of architectural and technological approaches.
-That is why we have seen significant growth with Kubernetes incorporate offerings including Docker, OpenShift, and Google’s Anthos.
+Undoubtedly, this presents a significant technical challenge that is difficult for a simple deployment tool to handle.
+It requires a combination of architectural and technological approaches, which is why we have seen significant growth with Kubernetes incorporating offerings including Docker, OpenShift, and Google’s Anthos.